MMesbahU/Weggis/README.md

 ### Lecture

-Slides are available in [pdf]() and [pptx]() format.
+Slides are available in [pdf]() and [pptx]() format:

-The effect of selection on the genome + Methods to detect selection signals (positive, negative, balancing)
+* The effect of selection on the genome
+* Methods to detect selection signals

-The problem of assessing significance + Critical discussion of case studies
+* The problem of assessing significance

-Summary statistics from low-depth data
+* Summary statistics from low-depth data

 ### Practical